Supporting Technology and Life Sciences Companies

 NJ CoVest Fund

-In April (2017) the NJEDA announced the creation of the NJ CoVest Fund to provide growth capital to early-stage technology and life sciences companies.
+In 2017 the NJEDA announced the creation of the NJ CoVest Fund to provide growth capital to early-stage technology and life sciences companies.
 The NJ CoVest Fund fills a market need in New Jersey, ensuring the availability of capital at a company’s critical stage between product development and commercial operation expansion, where limited funds are currently available and a funding gap exists.
-The NJEDA expects to begin accepting applications in the third quarter of 2017.
 Learn more about the CoVest Fund here.

 Incubators and Accelerators